Make Your Clothing Stains Disappear!

 How to Get Dye out of Clothes

 Sometimes, colors blend together when doing the wash, dying the lighter clothes a few shades off.
-Removing stains caused by localized dye is similar to removing stains from other tricky locations, but a light-colored shirt that has streaks of dye all over it will need to be treated with more than a pre-laundry spray remover.
-To erase large dye spots, submerge the dyed fabric into an all-purpose tough stain remover and hot water.
+Removing fresh stains caused by localized dye is similar to removing stains from other tricky locations, but a light-colored shirt that has streaks of dye all over it will need to be treated with more than a pre-laundry spray remover.
+To erase large dye spots, submerge the dyed fabric into a powerful all-purpose stain remover and hot water.
 Let sit depending on the instructions and the severity of the stain before washing as normal.
 If the stains aren’t entirely gone, repeat the process.

 How to Get Grease Stains out of Clothes